mojolicious/user-agent.js/README.md

   // Base URL to be used to resolve all relative request URLs with
   baseURL: 'http://127.0.0.1:3000',

+  // Disable TLS certificate validation (only Node.js)
+  insecure: true,

+  // Keep-alive timeout, disabled with `null`, defaults to 1000 (only Node.js)
+  keepAlive: 3000,

   // Maximum number of redirects to follow, defaults to 20 (only Node.js)
   maxRedirects: 5,